Our Film at Mason Courses Prepare Students for Creative Careers

 Students learn to take a project from conception through creation, production, and post-production in a variety of styles while acquiring technical skills.
 All Film at Mason majors study film and video production, film theory and criticism, emerging technologies in film, ethics, screenwriting, and business practices in the film industry.

 Customize Your Study

 Courses include Creative Writing, TV Writing, and Feature-Length Scriptwriting.
-Students have the opportunity to take writing electives in English and play writing electives in the School of Theater.
-The senior capstone is a culminating seminar devoted to analyzing and synthesizing knowledge and skills gained through undergraduate course work in the screenwriting concentration, resulting in substantial individualized writing projects, which they present at a staged reading at the end of the semester.
+Students also take creative writing electives in English and playwriting electives in the School of Theater.
+The senior project is a seminar that synthesizes knowledge and skills gained through undergraduate coursework, culminating in substantial writing projects, presented at a staged reading at the end of the semester.

 We also offer Special Topics courses, such as Podcasting: Audio Storytelling, Color Correction, Visual Effects, Music Video Production, and Curating and Programming for the Moving Image.
 Our regular offerings include FAVS 366: Video Production for Social Change, FAVS 367 Radical Camera, FAVS 377 Interactive Storytelling for Social Change, and FAVS 378 Web Series.